(540) 317-1170 (text preferred)

 locally-owned and family-operated.
 Hobbyist beekeepers, we have been keeping bees on our property in Marshall, Virginia since Spring of 2004.
-Starting with just three hives, we have grown every year, but maintain approximately 15 colonies.
-These colonies are kept mainly at our residence as well as a few out-yards in surrounding areas.
+Starting with just three hives, we have grown every year, now annually maintain 12-15 colonies.
+Our property and our hives are managed using invertebrate pest management (no chemicals).

 All of our honey products and the majority of our wax products are sourced solely by our bees.
 A true family affair, we take great care and pride in caring for our bees as well as in preparing and presenting our products.

 We look forward to sharing our products with your family.

 According to the National Honey Board (www.honey.com), "research has shown that unlike most other sweeteners, honey contains small amounts of a wide array of vitamins, minerals, amino acids and antioxidants.
 Honey, a rich source of carbohydrates, provides a quick source of energy.

 Honey's unique composition makes it an effective anti-microbial agent, useful for treating minor burns and scrapes, and for aiding the treatment of sore throats and other bacterial infections."